sagemath/trac_to_gh/Issue 9492.md

 # Issue 9492: add computation of swinnerton-dyer polynomials to sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9492

 Original creator: was